appacademy/Module-1-Resources/week2/d1-node-and-vs-code/README.md

 - Here's a function.
 - First, I'd like you to create a new array.
 - Then, for each element that is in your array\
-I'd like you to run this function and push the return value\
+I'd like you to run this function giving it the element, index, and array,\
-of that function into the new array you created.
+and push the return value of that function into the new array you created.
 - Finally, you can give me the new array back.

   ```js